apprunjs/apprun-pwa-workbox/README.md

-## AppRun Template for Web Components
+## AppRun Template for PWA Apps using Workbox

 This app uses the service worker code from [Workbox](https://developers.google.com/web/tools/workbox).